Soumali13/LearningPathGen/README.md

-# Learning Path Generator
+# Personalized Learning Path Generator

 ## Overview
-`learning_path_advanced.py` is a Flask-based web application that dynamically generates personalized learning paths and visualizes knowledge graphs for educational topics.
-It leverages the Gemini AI model to create structured knowledge graphs and learning paths based on user input.
+This project is a Flask-based web application that dynamically generates personalized learning paths and visualizes knowledge graphs for educational topics.
+It now includes a **Gemini Chat Interface**, allowing users to ask questions and receive AI-powered responses.

 ## Features
 - **Knowledge Graph Generation**: Dynamically generates a knowledge graph for a given topic, including prerequisites and resources (videos, articles, books).
 - **Learning Path Generation**: Creates a sequential learning path based on user goals, known concepts, and struggling concepts.
 - **Knowledge Graph Visualization**: Displays concepts as nodes with prerequisites and resources.
 - **Interactive UI**: Allows users to mark concepts as "complete" or "struggling" and regenerate learning paths accordingly.
+- **Gemini Chat Interface**: Enables users to ask questions and receive AI-powered responses based on the knowledge graph and Gemini's expertise.
 - **Caching**: Caches generated knowledge graphs for faster retrieval.

 ## Requirements